 As you work out on the bike remember the type of workout that is best for soccer players.
 Short, intense bursts of activity are best for soccer players as this most accurately refelts what your body will experience during a soccer game.

-Although there is a benefit with combining these with some sort of endurance training when your on the bike try to focus on that short, high intensity activity not hours of long cycle rides.
+Although there is a benefit with combining these with some sort of endurance training when you’re on the bike try to focus on that short, high-intensity activity not hours of long cycle rides.

 I hope this article has shown you how great biking can be for a soccer player.
 Unfortunately, long-distance running isn’t helpful for soccer players, and you can find out why in this article I wrote.

 To find more ways to improve as a soccer player check one of these other articles I’ve written: